VisualCrackers/showcase/content/docs/VisualComputing/Visual Ilusions/Intro & background.md

 Currently, color blindness is a key aspect to consider in the development of applications and websites that seek to be accessible and inclusive.
 Likewise, there are a variety of visual aid tools for people with this disorder, which allow them to see and interact with the world more comfortably, either physically or on the Internet.

+## **Coloring**

+Coloring in visual computing refers to the process of applying or modifying color information in digital images or videos.
+It involves techniques and algorithms that manipulate the color channels of an image to achieve various effects, enhance visual appearance, or convey specific information.
+Coloring can be used for tasks such as image enhancement, color correction, artistic rendering, and image manipulation.
+It plays a crucial role in computer graphics, computer vision, and image processing applications, enabling the generation of realistic and visually appealing images and videos.

+## **Masking**

+Masking in visual computing is a technique used to isolate or extract specific regions or objects of interest from an image or video.
+It involves creating a binary mask that defines the regions to be retained or discarded for further processing.
+A mask is typically a grayscale image, where the white pixels represent the areas of interest (foreground), and the black pixels represent the areas to be ignored (background).
+Masking is extensively used in computer vision tasks such as object recognition, segmentation, tracking, and image editing.
+By accurately defining the regions of interest, masking enables targeted analysis and manipulation of visual content, facilitating various computer vision applications.

+{{< hint >}}
 In the present work, practical exercises related to visual illusions will be addressed, more specifically, focused on color blindness.
+{{< /hint >}}